hoangsonww/Image-Video-Tools/.github/SECURITY.md

 We encourage responsible disclosure of any security vulnerabilities.
 Please report any security concerns or vulnerabilities to us at [info@movie-verse.com](mailto:info@movie-verse.com).
 We are committed to working with security researchers and the community to resolve issues efficiently and responsibly.

 ## Continuous Improvement
 Security is an ongoing process.
-The MovieVerse App is committed to continuously improving the security posture of the application by staying up-to-date with the latest security trends, threats, and mitigation techniques.
+Image & Video Tools App is committed to continuously improving the security posture of the application by staying up-to-date with the latest security trends, threats, and mitigation techniques.

 ## Contact Information